berachain/polaris/lib/README.md

 # stargazer-lib

-## todo: move this folder to another repo later on.
+## TODO: move this folder to another repo later on.